aces/Loris-MRI/docs/scripts_md/DTIPrep_pipeline.md

 INPUT: native directory of the dataset to process

-RETURNS: $candID & $visit\_label information, or undef if could not find the site, CandID or visit label.
+RETURNS: $candID & $visit\_label information, or undef if the script could not determine the site, CandID or visit label.

 ### getOutputDirectories($outdir, $subjID, $visit, $DTIPrepProtocol, ...)